ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

        If this is set to 0 (the default), the cluster will never assume watchdog-based self-fencing.

-       If this is set to a negative value, the cluster will use twice the local value of the ``SBD_WATCHDOG_TIMEOUT`` environment variable if that is positive, or otherwise treat this as 0.

        **Warning:** When used, this timeout must be larger than ``SBD_WATCHDOG_TIMEOUT`` on all nodes that use watchdog-based SBD, and Pacemaker will refuse to start on any of those nodes where this is not true for the local value or SBD is not active.
-When this is set to a negative value, ``SBD_WATCHDOG_TIMEOUT`` must be set to the same value on all nodes that use SBD, otherwise data corruption or loss could occur.

    * - .. _concurrent-fencing: